bithumbpro/groestlcoinj/README.md

 ### Welcome to groestlcoinj

-The groestlcoinj library is a Java implementation of the GroestlCoin protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Groestlcoin Core.
+The groestlcoinj library is a Java implementation of the Groestlcoin protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Groestlcoin Core.
 It comes with full documentation and some example apps showing how to use it.

 ### Technologies